From University Electives to a Career in Japan: My Journey Learning Japanese

 Encountering Japanese language and culture at university

 To improve my Japanese communication skills, I used to chat in Japanese with my classmates before and after the Japanese class or whenever we had time.
-I also joined a LINE group where we all wanted to improve our Japanese communication skills, and we would talk with each other in Japanese during group calls.
+I also joined a LINE group where we all wanted to improve our Japanese communication skills.
+We would talk with each other in Japanese during group calls.
 When I was alone, I watched YouTube videos and listened to podcasts, repeating and shadowing them.
-I recommend anyone studying Japanese create more chances to use the language daily in similar ways.
+I recommend that anyone who is on a journey of learning Japanese create more chances to use the language daily in similar ways.

 Job-hunting process through FAST OFFER International